 - 20 cups water

-- 30 pounds free stone (cling free) peaches, perfectly ripe (barely soft and fragrant)
+- 30 pounds peaches free stone cling free peaches, perfectly ripe (barely soft and fragrant), organic recommended

 - One large pot containing 2 cups sugar and 20 cups water.
 Heat on high until sugar dissolves, then turn heat to low to keep warm.

 - One medium pot filled with boiling water to blanch peaches.
 May need to refill as water level decreases.